manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-remove-db/intro-deinstall/intro-deinstall.md

 ## About this workshop

-This workshop will guide you how to remove Oracle Database software and delete Oracle Database and its components from your host.
+This workshop explains how to delete an Oracle Database, remove the database software and its components, and delete Oracle home from your host.

 Estimated workshop time: 45 mins

 ### Objectives

-In this workshop, you will learn how to use the *deinstall* command to remove Oracle Database from your host.
-During database removal, *deinstall* will delete the Oracle home and the Oracle Database components along with removing the database software.

-> **Note:** If you have any user data in Oracle base or Oracle home locations, then `deinstall` deletes this data also.
-To safeguard your data and files, move them outside Oracle base and Oracle home before running `deinstall`.
+In this workshop, you will do the following:
+ - Delete an Oracle Database but retain Oracle home
+ - Remove the database including the database software, its components, and Oracle home

 ### Prerequisites